Bank of America provides funding for Clark veterans

 “The greatest benefit the VRC provides is a safe place to converse with fellow veterans.
 We veterans have a unique view of the world around us…In the VRC, I feel a part of the group,” said Alison.

-Without the VRC, Alison says she would not have been able to take the more than 15 credits per term she’s completed so far.
-Because of the assistance she’s received – and her own hard work – she has maintained a spot on the honor roll and is a member of the Phi Theta Kappa honor society.
-As she nears completion of her degree, she’ll work with the VRC and career services to find a living-wage job.
+Without the VRC, Alison says she would not have been able to take the more than 15 credits per term she took while attending Clark.
+Because of the assistance she received—and her own hard work—she maintained a spot on the honor roll and was a member of the Phi Theta Kappa honor society.
+As she worked on her Clark degree, she worked at the VRC for extra money.

 The Bank of America funding provides for textbooks, school supplies, on-campus dental services, career assessments, emergency grant funds, certification exam fees, work-related tools, equipment and supplies through Clark’s Veteran’s Resource Center.